jpfr12/PortugueseID_NIF/README.md

 * This was part of a project when I was student at *University of The Azores*.
 * The code works with python 3.6
 * The code may contain **portuguese language**
-* The Python file contains a GUI.
+* The Python file contains a GUI, created with the *library Tkinter*.

 ---
 The portuguese ID, known in Portugal as *Cartão de cidadão*, is the first part of the code.